notnownikki/zoidberg/README.rst

 Run zoidberg
 ------------

-  $> zoidberg-server -c /path/to/zoidberg.yaml
+  $> zoidbergd -c /path/to/zoidberg.yaml

 To run in debug mode and see a whole bunch of output:

-  $> zoidberg-server -c /path/to/zoidberg.yaml -v
+  $> zoidbergd -c /path/to/zoidberg.yaml -v